Batemans holds regular Antiques, Collectables, Jewellery, Watches, Silver and Gold, Fine Art and Specialist Auctions throughout the year.

 When is settlement after the sale?

 After the sale, Batemans will post a Statement to the seller informing them whether lots were sold or unsold.
 A Post Sale Advice letter will also have been emailed or posted to you in the week after the sale giving provisional results of sale.
 On the settlement date, being approximately five weeks after the completion of the sale, we will post your Statement to you detailing the results of sale and the charges to be deducted.
-Normally payment will be made by cheque and included with your Statement, unless alternate arrangements are agreed, e.g. payment by Bank Transfer.
+Normally payment will be made by cheque and included with your Statement but if you prefer we can make payment by electronic bank transfer.

 Each seller, by entering items for sale with Batemans Auctioneers & Valuers Ltd acknowledges his or her acceptance of Batemans Terms & Conditions of Sale, and the Terms of any Notices and other Conditions in the Sale Catalogue.